stargate/data-api/docs/dataapi-network-spec.md

     delivery / RPC activation ("transport" defined in this HTTP API spec) from service functionality ("features" defined in the "JSON API Query Specification") alternative transports may more easily be added.
-A natural path for the DATA API may be to also provide a [gRPC](https://grpc.io/) as the [Stargate](https://stargate.io/)
+A natural path for the Data API may be to also provide a [gRPC](https://grpc.io/) as the [Stargate](https://stargate.io/)
     project already provides a gRPC transport for Cassandra's CQL.
 By not leveraging HTTP verbs or URL path and query patterns we provide